Blog icon

 Global carbon dioxide emissions

-According to the latest global carbon budget (2023), the total global fossil carbon dioxide (CO2) emissions in 2023 are projected to increase by 1.1 per cent, hitting a record 36.8 billion tonnes.
+According to the latest Global Carbon Budget (2024), the total global fossil fuel carbon dioxide (CO2) emissions in 2024 increased by 0.8 per cent, hitting a record 37.4 billion tonnes.

-Fossil CO2 includes emissions from the combustion and use of fossil fuels (coal, oil and gas) and cement production.
+Fossil fuel CO2 includes emissions from the combustion and use of fossil fuels (coal, oil and gas) and cement production.
 These emissions account for about 90 per cent of all CO2 emissions from human activities.

 Changes in global fossil CO2 emissions